ggaabe/technical-blog/docs/blog/index.md

 Welcome to my technical blog where I share insights about:

-- AI System Implementation
+- Leveraging an AI Mindset to multiply business value
-- Technical Architecture Design
-- Performance Optimization
-- Team Enablement
+- Teaching executives hands-on AI skills in their daily work
+- Enabling teams to use AI to 10x their output with AI tools

 ## Featured Posts